aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/formatting-pdf-document/_index.md

 Properties available are:

-- CenterWindow
+- CenterWindow.
-- Direction
+- Direction.
-- DisplayDocTitle
+- DisplayDocTitle.
-- FitWindow
+- FitWindow.
-- HideMenuBar
+- HideMenuBar.
-- HideToolBar
+- HideToolBar.
-- HideWindowUI
+- HideWindowUI.
-- NonFullScreenPageMode
+- NonFullScreenPageMode.
-- PageLayout
+- PageLayout.
-- PageMode
+- PageMode.

 Each is used and described in the code below.
 The following - code snippet shows you how to set the properties using the [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document) class.